-Most content writers and bloggers know their way around SEO.
-The main problem they face is even after using the best SEO tools, their webpage doesn’t show up in Google’s top results.
-Sometimes even high-quality content doesn’t make it to the upper rankings.
+Most content writers and bloggers know their way around search engine optimization (SEO) and search engine optimization.
+They understand the importance of optimizing their content to improve their organic search results and organic rankings.
+The main problem they face is even after using the best search engine optimization (SEO) tools, their webpage doesn't show up in Google's top organic rankings.
+Sometimes even high-quality content doesn't make it to the upper rankings in organic search results or search engine results.
+However, with the right use of Google AdWords, adwords work can help improve visibility and increase website traffic.

-The reason this happens is that Google keeps changing its algorithms.
-It is a bit difficult to understand how often it updates them as there is no exact answer.
-The rankings might take only thirty seconds to change or three years if Google does not find updated content.
+The reason AdWords work is that Google keeps changing its algorithms to improve keyword targeting and search results.
+It is a bit difficult to understand how often Google updates its ads on the Google AdWords platform as there is no exact answer.
+The rankings in Google AdWords might take only thirty seconds to change or three years if Google does not find updated content.
+This is a way to see quick results for your ads.

-In 2009, Google made only 350-400 changes to the Search Engine Results Page.
-The number increased significantly in the year 2019 with over 3200 changes.
+In 2009, Google made only 350-400 changes to the Search Engine Results Page (SERP), including updates to its AdWords platform for PPC marketing ads.
+The number of adwords changes increased significantly in 2019 with over 3200 results.

-Google uses its search software, Googlebot that crawls through the web to collect the latest information and adds it to its index.
+Google uses its search software, Googlebot, to crawl through the web and collect the latest information on adwords, ads, and ppc.
+It then adds this information to its index.

-Here are a few terms you need to know to understand better how Google finds your website:
+Here are a few terms you need to know to understand better how Google finds your website through AdWords and PPC ads.

-Googlebot is search software that collects information from various websites and adds it to the search engine’s index.
-It uses links and sitemaps to decide where it should go next.
+Googlebot is search software that collects information from various websites and adds it to the search engine’s index, including adwords, ads, and ppc.
+It uses links, sitemaps, and AdWords ads to decide where it should go next in the PPC (pay-per-click) strategy.
 Some people call it Spider or Web Crawler.

-Crawling refers to the process where Googlebot moves from one website to another in search of new and updated content.
-After the search software collects data, it reports it back to the search engine.
+Crawling, in the context of Google's ad platform AdWords, refers to the process where Googlebot moves from one website to another in search of new and updated content for ads and PPC campaigns.
+After the search software collects data, it reports it back to the search engine for adwords, ads, and ppc.

-Googlebot crawls into your webpage, finds new content links, and stores it for its upcoming crawls.
+Googlebot crawls into your webpage, finds new content links related to adwords and ppc, and stores it for its upcoming crawls.
 If you want Googlebot to pay a visit to your website, it must have no crawlability issues.
-Any broken links will restrict the search software to crawl into your website.
+This is especially important for websites that are running adwords or ppc campaigns.
+This is especially important for websites that are running adwords or ppc campaigns.
+Any broken links will restrict the adwords search software to crawl into your website.

-Indexing refers to the processing of data collected by Googlebot while crawling through websites.
+Indexing refers to the processing of data collected by Googlebot while crawling through websites for adwords.
 Once processing is complete and the information is relevant, it goes right into Google’s searchable index.

 Googlebot will index your page only after crawling it.
 After indexing, it decides how and where your webpage will come in the search results.
 It depends on the SEO strategy you used in the content.